Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: From BM model to Truncated Atomic Plane Wave Method

+For a better understanding of the superiority of our TAPW method compared with the full TB model, we then introduce the numerical details in our realization.
 Note that the size of $\bG$--list is $N_G$ and the number of atoms in the moir\'e superlattice is $M= 4\times N_{\mathrm{a}}$.
 The dimension of the Hamiltonian matrix $\mathbf{H}$ is $4N_G\times4N_G$, the tight binding matrix $\mathbf{T}$ is $M\times M$ and the plane wave projection matrix $\mathbf{X}$ is $4N_G\times M$.
-Our TAPW method projects the sparse TB matrix into a much smaller subspace.
-Typically for MATBG ($\theta = 1.08^\circ$, $M=11164$), we can restore electronic band structure near Fermi level ($\pm 0.6$ eV) perfectly compared with full TB result using only 244 plane waves per valley, i.e., $N_G=61$.
+Our TAPW method projects the sparse TB matrix $\mathbf{T}$ into a much smaller subspace.
+Typically for MATBG ($\theta = 1.085^\circ$, $M=11164$), we can restore electronic band structure near Fermi level ($\pm 0.6$ eV) perfectly compared with full TB result using only 244 plane waves per valley, i.e., $N_G=61$.
 The TB Hamiltonian for each $\bk$ point is downfolded from $11164\times 11164$ to $244\times244$ per valley.
 We transform the computational complexity of diagonalizing a huge sparse matrix into the multiplication of sparse matrices together with diagonalizing a much smaller dense one.
 The latter operation saves a huge amount of computational power and preserves low energy electronic band structure (see detailed discussion in Sec.\ref{sec:numerical}).
+The sparse matrix operations are boosted by \texttt{SciPy} \cite{2020SciPy-NMeth}.
 It is worth pointing out the setup of $\mathbf{X}, \mathbf{T}_2$ is only once during the whole computational process because they are not $\bkbar$ dependent.

 The construction of plane wave projection matrix $\mathbf{X}$ is fast and the corresponding computational complexity is $\mathcal{O}(M\times N_G)$.
 However, setting up transfer integral matrix $\mathbf{T}_2$ and hopping phase matrix $\mathbf{T}_1$ is very time consuming because we have to determine the neighbours of a specific carbon atom in such a large system with more than 10,000 atoms.
 The brute force searching scheme has a complexity of $\mathcal{O}(M^2)$ and it fails full TB model in dealing with a much smaller twist angle.